Forceflow/gpu_suggestive_contours/README.md

  - **cpu_objectspace:** Generation of contours multi-threaded on CPU.
 Drawn using GL_LINE.
 Not fast.
    - In may 2020, I upgraded this code to run in a more modern environment.
 The conversion was quick and dirty, but at least it compiles and runs.
    - There is a recent MSVC project for this now: you can find it in the `legacy_OpenGL\cpu_objectbased\msvc` folder.
-As expected, this is still slow as molasses :)
    - Updated to recent TriMesh version 2.16
    - GLEW gets statically linked
-   - Only win32 supported
+   - Only win32 supported, though there's no reason 64-bit shouldn't work, if you link to new versions of the libs
    - In a perfect world, this would be rewritten to use GLFW and fixed-function OpenGL calls
    - Configure your library locations in `custom_includes.prop`
  - **gpu_objectbased:** A mix between pre-generating properties once on CPU and doing the per-frame calculations in a vertex + fragment shader.
 Faster.